khalv/mdl-exporter/README.md

 This plugin tries to approximate the functionality of the Wc3 Art Tools exporter for 3ds Max.
 The ambition has been to support multiple ways of achieving the same result, so that users can set up their scene in whatever way feels most intuitive.
 There are, however, some implementation details you might need to know before using this plugin.

 ### Materials
 This exporter comes with a custom material editor which will attach extra MDL properties to the materials in your file.
 A material consists of multiple material layers, which will be rendered from top to bottom, and blended together using the specified filter mode.
 Some filter modes support an additional alpha multiplier, which can be animated.
-To add a texture animation, create a mapping node in the node graph with the same name as your layer, and animate its properties (will be implemented soon).
+To add a texture animation, create a mapping node in the node graph with the same name as your layer, and animate its properties.

 ![Material Editor](https://github.com/khalv/mdl-exporter/blob/master/images/Material%20Editor.jpg)